How 'Maniac' Costume Designer Jenny Eagan Made Multiple Universes Feel Like One Seamless Show

 Paired with the voluminous pants is an equally out-there mesh, V-neck tank top, which Eagan says is actually a women's shirt.
 And at the very last minute, they found a cassette tape necklace that worked perfectly with the walkman he wore on-screen. "[It was] just one of those times where you laugh so hard in the fitting room," she says fondly.

 Linda Marino's Jeans

 "You step one foot into Brooklyn, everybody was wearing that outfit!"
-Eagan says of Linda's acid-wash get-up.
+Eagan says of Linda's get-up.
 "I was like, 'No wonder we can't find this stuff anywhere.
 Everybody has it on!'"
-In Episode 4, Stone plays Linda Marino, a sassy, lemur-stealing hospice nurse whose bleached hair and acid-wash pants reach up to the high heavens.
-Her over-the-top look is topped off with Reebok high tops, which Eagan theorized Linda would wear to jazzercise.
+In Episode 4, Stone plays Linda Marino, a sassy, lemur-stealing hospice nurse whose bleached hair and acid-wash jeans reach up to the high heavens.
+Her outrageous look is finished off with Reebok high tops, which Eagan theorizes Linda wore to jazzercise.

 But the highlight of her ensemble are her vintage Guess jeans, which fit Stone like a glove.
 "We put those jeans on, and the way she cocks her hip in them — because they're very high-waisted, and they really form the backside," Eagan says.
 "And so it just kind of gives you this walk!
 Like, 'I'm gonna show these jeans off!
 I want to show you my new jeans!'"

 1940s Dinner Party: The Twins' Feather Hats